bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stewartson.md

 * In 1963 Stewartson and Lighthill played major roles in the founding of the Institute of Mathematics and its Applications.
 * It formally existed from April 1964 with Lighthill as President and Stewartson as Vice-President, and Stewartson played a large role in setting the direction for the new body.
 * In London Stewartson made his home in Golders Green.
-* The family were happy living in the city, and Stewartson was able to indulge his love of the theatre and of opera.
 * Stewartson studied rotating fluid flows, shear layers, magnetohydrodynamics, the triple-deck theory, and flow at both high and low Reynolds numbers.
 * Stewartson received many honours.
 * Stewartson first had a health problem in 1974 when he suffered a small heart attack.